sadams/lite-url/README.md

 # lite-url

-Small JS lib that uses RegEx to parse a URL into its component parts.
+A small cross-browser JS lib for parsing a URL into its component parts.

 Broadly provides the same interface as the native [URL](https://developer.mozilla.org/en-US/docs/Web/API/URL) function, but in a cross browser way (taken from Chrome 35):